DSA: Find Your Way

 How can I access the DSA?

-The process itself can be broken down into four steps: apply; be assessed; receive confirmation; take up support.
+The process itself is straightforward.
+We’ll break it down into four steps: apply; be assessed; receive confirmation; take up support.

 We’ll guide you through each step in more detail in a moment, but here’s an overview of the four stages: